 My attempts at writing a blog have stretched too long.
 Now that I remember I must have written scores of maiden articles to get a jump-start.
 Well I can't say if anything that follows is a jump-start but indeed it is something that can bring me back smiling every time I read it.

-But what stands out as the most enthralling gift was my visit to two very intriguing places.
+y intriguing places.
 One of which , called the Sea Bird Project, houses Naval warships - INS Shardul and INS Jalashwa.
 I was lucky enough to get on INS Shardul which is of indigenous make and can hold 16 tanks.
 I believe it was launched in 2004.
 The other warship, the INS Jalashwa formerly called USS Trenton is apparently the second largest ship of the Navy.
 It also has a flight deck wherefrom aircrafts can be operated which is why its also called an amphibious ship.
 The Naval Base in Karwar is looking to become really huge, perhaps the biggest in Asia in the years to come.
 I was certainly more than lucky to be able to stand in the midst of uniformed men on the INS Shardul and click photographs of Jalashwa.

 The other interesting story is about my visit to the Kaiga nuclear power station.
 Kaiga is about 60 kms from Karwar towards the east and is surrounded by forests all over.
 I could barely believe of my presence there, while just a few days ago I was a particpant in a Debate competition on the Indo-U.S nuclear deal.
 I was certainly against the deal rooting for the fact that it involves exorbitant expenditure, little did i need to go there to reaffirm my belief.